-Slovene Ethnographic Museum – The museum currently has a temporary show on Bees and Beekeeping, as well two permanent exhibitions.
+Slovene Ethnographic Museum – The museum currently has a temporary show on Bees and Beekeeping, on until June 16 2019, as well two permanent exhibitions.
 One of these is called Between Nature and Culture, and has a great collection of objects from Slovenia and around the world, well worth the trip up to the third floor to see it (as recounted here).
 This place is located near the newer branch of the Moderna galerija and Metelkova.

 Union Experience – The Ljubljana-based brewer has a museum showing the history of the company, with the ticket also including access to part of the factory and a few samples of the product.
 You can read about our visit here.

 It's not a formal museum, but if you're interested in "Yugo-stalgia" then you'll enjoy a trip to Verba, a small, privately run space that's crammed with objects and pop culture items from the era, and is conveniently located at the start of one of the short walks to the castle.
 It's also a great place to take pictures, if you leave a donation, and you can read more about it here.

 Alternative Ljubljana isn't a museum or gallery, as such, but instead turns the city streets into a museum and gallery.
 Learn more about their tours of street art, history and LGBT Ljubljana here.

 Photo: JL Flanner